Nexowo/TSP-heuristics/README.md

 Ant colony : Bad results, need to be reworked

-Particle swarm optimisation : Work in progress
+Particle swarm optimisation : Work in progress, big problem of optimization, may occurence some crashes